elamurugan-r/styled-components-react-app/README-eslint.md

 ﻿Eslint configuration:

-Open the below .eslintrc.json contents in vscode and see the commented lines for clarification.
+Open the below .eslintrc.json contents (from Line:7 to Line:64) in vscode and see the commented lines for clarification.

 File: .eslintrc.json